Javy Guerra (baseball, born 1995)

-Javier Alexis Guerra [gayr'rah] (born September 25, 1995) is a Panamanian professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+Javier Alexis Guerra [gayr'rah] (born September 25, 1995) is a Panamanian professional baseball pitcher who is a free agent.
 Guerra began his career as an infielder, reaching MLB as such in 2018 with the San Diego Padres, before converting to pitching in 2019.
-He has also played in Major League Baseball (MLB) for the Tampa Bay Rays and Milwaukee Brewers.
+He has also played in Major League Baseball (MLB) for the Tampa Bay Rays and Milwaukee Brewers, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Professional career

 Boston Red Sox

 Guerra signed as a shortstop with the Boston Red Sox as an international free agent in 2012, coming to terms on a contract calling for a reported signing bonus of $250,000.
 At the time Guerra drew mixed reviews for his defense because he had fringy speed, but he showed a very quick first step and excellent range to both sides.
 He had very soft but quick hands and was assured in the field, which complemented his arm, perhaps the strongest in the Red Sox system.

 Guerra made his professional debut with the Rookie league Dominican Summer League Red Sox in 2013, hitting .248/.356/.290 with nine doubles and 23 runs batted in in 60 games.
 He then played for the Rookie league Gulf Coast Red Sox in 2014, batting .269/.286/.408 with two home runs and 26 RBI in the Gulf Coast League.

 Guerra had a breakout season with the Single-A Greenville Drive in 2015, where he displayed highlight-reel defensive plays at shortstop with the ability to drive the ball.
 Guerra put up a .279/.329/.449 slash line with 68 RBI, along with 23 doubles, three triples and 15 home runs in a career-high 116 games, while earning a selection to the South Atlantic League All-Star Game.
 In addition, Guerra ranked among the best hitters in the Red Sox system, ending second in home runs, third in RBI and total bases (195), fourth in slugging (.449) and fifth in runs scored (64).
 On defense, he made 27 errors at shortstop, and had a .954 fielding percentage.